tf-models/readthedocs/docs/index.rst

-Welcome to MG's documentation!
+Welcome to TFMG's documentation!
 ================================

-The [xxx] is a collection of models that use [xxx]’s high-level APIs.
+The TensorFlow Model Garden (TFMG) is a collection of models that use TFMG’s high-level APIs.
 They are intended to be well-maintained, tested, and kept up to date with the latest [xxx] API.

 The goal of the TFMG is to develop exemplary implementations of prominent machine learning models in community.